Aracho1/cv/README.md

 **UBS Asset Management** (2018 - 2020)
 _Business Manager_

-- Maintained internal sales database by monitoring data quality and working to improve database feaures with IT and Finance departments
+- Maintained internal sales database by monitoring data quality of 200+ sales opportunities and portfolios
-- Managed daily and monthly sales reporting processes and promoted their oversight and transparency
-- Improved the efficiency and speed of daily finance flow reporting by 30% by optimising the reporting process and structure
+- Improved the efficiency and speed of flow reporting by 30% by optimising the reporting process and structure
+- Worked to develop new database feaures for client onboarding to satisfy complex finance regulatory (MIFID) standards
 - Enhanced the oversight of UK sales activities by at least 50% by establishing responsibility discharge matrix
-- Set up new client onboarding process to satisfy finance regulatory (MIFID) standards

 **UBS Group COO Office** (2018 - 2020)
 _Business Analyst_
-- Optimized the internal legal entity search process by promoting data clean-up and driving implementation of enhanced features
+- Optimized the internal legal entity search process by promoting data clean-up of 150+ legal entities for the company
 - Increased annual cross-business referrals by 28% by working on implementing a new incentive scheme
 - tbd
 - tbd